 Activities requiring a license

-The Prevention of Cruelty to Animals Act 1986 requires that the use of animals for scientific procedures be authorised by a scientific procedures licence issued by the Secretary of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR), and administered through the Licensing and Audit Unit as the licensing authority.
+The Prevention of Cruelty to Animals Act 1986 requires that the use of animals for scientific procedures be authorised by a scientific procedures licence issued by the Secretary of the Department of Jobs, Precincts and Regions (DJPR), and administered through the Licensing and Audit Unit as the licensing authority.
 Scientific procedures include the use of animals for:

 - acquiring, demonstrating or developing knowledge